 The substrate is from Fluval.
 It does the job, but (I believe) with almost every substrate, it is now depleted of nutrients.
 I think that is because my plant’s growth has slowed significantly.

 I bought some Easy Root Tabs from Aquarium Coop and put them in the substrate.
 My plants are now growing at a normal speed again.

 If you’re stocking tropical fish, you’ll likely have to buy an aquarium heater.
 This cheap one from Amazon works well.
 I installed it in the back of my tank on the first day, and it’s still going strong.

 It can be an overwhelming project to set up your first planted aquarium.

-Hopefully, outlining all the components of my first 5-gallon planted aquarium can help you get started quicker.
+Hopefully, outlining all the components of my first planted 5-gallon tank can help you get started quicker.